 *Today’s post is from my dear friend and fellow blogger, Judy Douglass.
 This is part of a series she wrote in 2011 on grace.
-She writes to Lovers praying1of Prodigals – that’s every brokenhearted parent (and that includes her) and all who love those who are far off from God.
+She writes to Lovers of Prodigals – that’s every brokenhearted parent (and that includes her) and all who love those who are far off from God.
 Read and enjoy her words of wisdom.
 She titled this devotional, “Grace Stoops”.

 Dear Lover of Prodigals,